 Designed by architect James T. Windrim, the National Savings and Trust Company building features an imposing Queen Anne style and served as the headquarters of Washington's second savings bank.
-It was built in 1888 with additions being added in 1916, 1925, and 1985.
+It was built in 1888 with additions in 1916, 1925, and 1985.

-DC listing: November 8, 1964
+DC Inventory: November 8, 1964

-National Register listing: March 16, 1972
+National Register: March 16, 1972